rockettheme/docs/Docs/wordpress/themes/diametric/INDEX.md

 ---
-title: Ximenia
+title: Diametric
-description: Your Guide to Using the Ximenia Theme for WordPress
+description: Your Guide to Using the Diametric Theme for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Themes/!ximenia:Ximenia
+breadcrumb: /wordpress:WordPress/!themes:Themes/!diametric:Diametric

 ---

 Introduction
 -----
-![][ximenia]
+![][diametric2]
-Ximenia, the February 2013 template release, is an elegant, subtle and conservative design, with soft tones and shapes to bring focus to your content.
-The theme is perfect for any corporate-type site that prefers a more moderate, but still visually luring appearance.
+Diametric, the November 2012 theme release, is a beautifully layered theme, with a distinct panel-based design, using the powerful ColorChooser system.
+The theme has integrated styling for a range of popular RocketTheme plugins, such as RokSprocket, allowing for maximum visual and structural flexibility.

-An assortment of core RocketTheme Extensions, such as RokSprocket and its multiple layout modes, have template-based styling to apply integrated visuals for the additional functionality offered.
+Built on the Gantry Framework, Diametric has a powerful core supporting versatile and functional features; in addition to standard elements such as the stunning Fusion Menu.

 Requirements
 -----